 The clinical education curriculum at Samuel Merritt University prepares future clinicians for different types of clinical settings.
 Our placements include practice settings in the Greater San Francisco Bay Area, with some placements throughout California and the United States.
 International placements are not offered for clinical experiences; however, students may participate in volunteer opportunities organized through SMU’s International Healthcare Club.

 Integrated Clinical Experiences (ICE): The integrated clinical experiences offer hands-on learning to students throughout the curriculum as a means to immediately apply the knowledge and skills they are learning concurrently in the classroom beginning the first week of Term 2.
 During these full-time one-week experiences, students work directly with patients who have conditions they just studied.
 The three ICEs include: inpatient/hospital setting, outpatient musculoskeletal, neurological, and/or pediatrics.

-Full-time Clinical Experiences: There are two, full-time, eight-week experiences interspersed in the curriculum, one following the majority of the musculoskeletal content in the fall and the other following the majority of the neuromuscular and pediatric content.
-The first full-time orthopedic clinical experience occurs in outpatient settings or a combination of outpatient and inpatient settings where the majority of time is spent managing patients with orthopedic problems.
-The second full-time clinical experience may occur in rehabilitation centers, acute care hospitals, skilled nursing facilities or outpatient centers in which at least 50% of the caseload includes adults and/or children with neuromuscular dysfunction.
-Students who would like a pediatric experience for this affiliation are placed in pediatric medical centers, school-based physical therapy programs or outpatient clinics.
+Full-time Clinical Experiences: There are two, full-time, eight-week experiences interspersed in the curriculum, one following the majority of the musculoskeletal content and the other following the majority of the neuromuscular and pediatric content.
+The first full-time clinical experience occurs in outpatient settings or a combination of outpatient and inpatient settings where students spend most of their time managing patients with orthopedic conditions.
+The second full-time clinical experience may occur in rehabilitation centers, acute care hospitals, skilled nursing facilities, or outpatient centers in which at least 50% of the caseload includes adults and/or children with neuromuscular dysfunction (e.g., stroke, Parkinson’s disease, cerebral palsy, spinal cord injury).
+Students who would like pediatric experience are placed in pediatric medical centers, school-based physical therapy programs, or outpatient pediatric clinics.